 Once you have a few options, look them up online and get a sense of their services and experience.
 Then, prepare a list of questions to ask about their fee structure, account minimums, expertise and certifications and investing philosophy.
 You’ll want to meet a few options in person before you make a decision.

 Originally, the person who did the job described above was referred to as a stockbroker or just a broker.
 At some firms, they were called account executives or registered representatives.
 Even retail bankers, insurance agents and accountants offered financial products and advice.

-The investing industry went through a re-branding in the ’80s.
+The investing industry went through a re-branding in the 1980s.
 Many financial professionals changed their titles from stockbroker or account executive to financial consultant.
 They hoped this would shift their image from transaction-driven salesmen to highly trained financial professionals with valuable investment skills and advice.
-This title didn’t stick for long though.
-By the ’90s, people began to refer to the role as a financial advisor.
-Because a consultant’s advisory skills were chief in importance, this seemed like a natural progression.

 Eventually, pressure mounted for these professionals to adhere to fiduciary standards.
 There previously hadn’t been much coordination or regulation among professionals.
 Thus, they developed a reputation for giving biased advice to sell more products even if the products didn’t fit the needs or circumstances of the consumer.

-- Do your homework.
-You should always look a firm’s Form ADV, SEC-filed paperwork that all registered firms are required to fill out.
-In this two-part report, you can learn everything from how the firm will allocate your assets to whether it has an on-staff expert on retirement planning.
+- You should always look at a firm’s Form ADV, which is the SEC paperwork that all RIAs must fill out.
+In this two-part report, you can learn everything from how the firm will allocate your investable assets to whether it has an in-house expert on retirement planning.

 Photo credit: ©iStock.com/kate_sept2004, ©iStock.com/billnoll, ©iStock.com/seb_ra